chaos-polymtl/lethe/doc/source/parameters/resolved_cfd-dem/resolved_cfd-dem.rst

 * The subsection ``velocity`` defines the initial value of the particle velocity if the parameter ``integrate motion=true``.
 Otherwise, it defines the particle's velocity at all points in time.
 This velocity is expressed as a function that can evolve in time.
 Each component of the ``Function expression`` corresponds to the value of its component in the X, Y, and Z direction.

-* The subsection ``omega`` defines the initial value of the particle rotational velocity if the parameter ``integrate motion=true``.
-Otherwise, it defines the particle's rotational velocity at all times.
+* If the parameter ``integrate motion`` is set to ``true``, the subsection ``omega`` defines the initial value of the particle's rotational velocity.
+Otherwise, it defines the particle's rotational velocity at all time steps.
 This rotational velocity is expressed as a function that can evolve in time.
-Each component of the ``Function expression`` corresponds to the value of its component in the X, Y, and Z direction.
+Each component of the ``Function expression`` corresponds to the value of its component in the X, Y, and Z directions.
 It's important to note that even the 2D solver uses the rotational velocity in 3D.
-In that case, it will only use the Z component of the rotational velocity.
+In this case, it will only use the Z component of the rotational velocity.

 * The subsection ``orientation`` defines the initial value of the particle angular position around each of the axes X, then Y and then Z.